MSLNZ/Quantity-Value/docs/examples.rst

     average speed = 0.5 m/s
     displacement = 5.5 m

 An interesting implementation detail is apparent here.
 The function ``qresult()`` is applied to ``d/t`` to resolve the units, but it is not used in the calculation of ``x0 + v0*t``.
 The reason is that individual multiplications or divisions are often just intermediate steps in a calculation.
 So, QV will not try to resolve the kind of quantity of an operation until signalled to do so.
-However, addition and subtraction of different kinds of quantity is forbidden by quantity calculus.
+However, addition and subtraction of different kinds of quantity is forbidden.
 So, the sum in ``x0 + v0*t`` must be validated before execution, and this requires QV to resolve the units of ``v0*t``.

 Fuel consumption
 ================